-Hong Kong is a Special Administrative Region of the People’s Republic of China, which means that it has no intergovernmental relations with Germany.
-Hong Kong’s legally guaranteed autonomous status, its major economic role in China and as a hub for the circulation of goods, services and capital in the region, its large foreign currency reserves and its unique position at the interface between the two systems give it a special significance.
+Hong Kong is a Special Administrative Region of the People’s Republic of China.
+Hong Kong’s legally guaranteed autonomous status, its major economic role in China and its role as a hub for the circulation of goods, services and capital in the region and its unique position at the interface between the two systems give it a special significance.

-This is also reflected in the many contacts that leading representatives of the Hong Kong Government now have with partners abroad.
-The Government is seeking to diversify its foreign relations, previously oriented towards the UK and North America, thereby underlining the city’s status as an international metropolis and global financial services hub in Asia.
+The Government is seeking to diversify its foreign relations thereby underlining the city’s status as an international metropolis and global financial services hub in Asia.

-Germany is perceived as a valued dialogue partner.
+Against this backdrop, Germany is a valued dialogue partner.
 Since the spring of 2009, Hong Kong has had its own mission in Berlin, the Hong Kong Economic and Trade Office (HKETO).
 The Hong Kong Trade Development Council (HKTDC) has a regional office for Europe based in Frankfurt.

 Institutionally, German business can rely on the support of the Delegation of German Industry and Commerce, the German Chamber of Commerce Abroad (AHK), a Germany Trade and Invest (GTAI) correspondent, a German National Tourist Board (GNTP) office, several trade fair associations and the German Consulate General.

-There is a growing demand for German consumer goods and luxury brands in Hong Kong.
-Germany is also viewed as a competent partner in the environmental sector, and German expertise is sought after in the Special Administrative Region.
-The application of innovative environmental technologies focuses on air pollution control, waste disposal and energy efficiency in buildings – areas in which there are potential business opportunities for German companies.
-In the medium term, the Hong Kong Government’s comprehensive infrastructure projects also offer investment opportunities for German firms, particularly in the transport, urban development and cultural sectors.
-There are also market opportunities in the innovation and technology sectors as well as in certification services and telecommunications.
+There is a growing demand for German products and luxury brands in Hong Kong.
+Germany is also viewed as a competent partner in the environmental sector.
+The application of innovative environmental technologies focuses on air pollution control, waste disposal and energy efficiency in buildings.

 Culture and education

-There is very keen demand for the German courses organised by the Goethe-Institut, with more than 5000 enrolments annually.
-For years, interest in such courses has been growing modestly.
-The Goethe-Institut is constantly seeking to gear its varied multimedia programme work to Hong Kong and the region.
-In a city with one of the world’s highest population densities, multimedia events play an important role.
+There is very keen demand for the German courses organised by the Goethe-Institut, with some 5000 enrolments annually.
 As part of cooperation with Hong Kong’s evolving cultural scene, Germany’s highly regarded classical cultural offerings as well as contemporary and avant-garde cultural themes are key elements in efforts to provide a nuanced picture of Germany.
-As a sophisticated urban centre, Hong Kong offers a wide range of opportunities to fulfil this aim.

 At the Hong Kong Baptist University, there is a German Academic Exchange Service (DAAD) Information Centre headed by the DAAD’s lector there.

 As part of the Hong Kong Baptist University’s Franco-German European Studies Programme, students of the German section spend a year in Germany studying at a university and completing a work experience placement.
 Since 2003, it has been possible to major in German at the University of Hong Kong, graduating with a BA in German.
-German is also taught at other universities in Hong Kong, but on a more limited scale.
 A Hong Kong/Germany Working Holiday Scheme enables young people from Hong Kong and Germany to spend a year in the partner territory learning and gaining work experience.
-In 2014, it proved possible to increase the annual number of participants on each side to 300.

 The German Alumni Association Hong Kong (GAAHK) was founded in 2002.
 With a current membership of around 250, the organisation seeks to cultivate contacts among former scholarship holders and other students.
 The GAAHK organises a range of activities, working closely together with the German Consulate General and the DAAD.